This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 English Ivy (Hedera helix)

-English Ivy is perfect for any bright location in your home.
+English Ivy is perfect for any sunny location in your home.
 Near a south-facing window would be ideal.
-They need good light and will suffer in shaded areas, so ensure to give them good natural light or supplement the lighting.
+They need good light and will suffer in shaded areas, so give them good natural light or supplement the lighting.

 They are easy to look after too.
 Give free-draining soil and water weekly.
 The main thing with ivy is they need feeding every two weeks, especially if it’s a variegated variety.